-If you want to know what it’s like to live a life in-transit — to dress yourself out of a suitcase, shower in truck stops, and sleep in airport terminals — My Life on the Road is not the book you’re looking for.
-Gloria Steinem‘s memoir is a reflection on jet-setting and wandering, but it’s one written from the perspective of a woman who reached retirement before she settled down and got herself a permanent residence.
-Her story would be unbelievable if anyone else tried to tell it, and that’s what makes it so magnetic.
-Continue reading
+If you want to know what it's like to live a life in-transit --- to dress yourself out of a suitcase, shower in truck stops, and sleep in airport terminals --- My Life on the Road is not the book you're looking for.
+Gloria Steinem's memoir is a reflection on jet-setting and wandering, but it's … Continue reading My Life on the Road: A Review

 Tag: memoir